A Guide to the BC Economy and Labour Market

 Home About the Guide BC's Economy Major Industries New Economy For More Information Appendices

-What Is The New Economy?
+What is the New Economy?

+Tourism and high tech are part of what’s often called the new economy.
+Trends in these sectors are followed with great interest by the media and other observers of the economy.
 Many see them as future, or even current, growth engines in the economy.
-That view may be somewhat optimistic, as both sectors are still relatively small compared to some other industries.
+That view may be somewhat optimistic, as both sectors are relatively small compared to some other industries.
 However, some of the fastest-growing industries in the economy are in this group.

 Measuring GDP and employment in the tourism and high-tech sectors

-Firms in the tourism and high-tech sectors don't belong to a single industry or group of industries.
+Firms in the tourism and high tech sectors don’t belong to a single industry or group of industries.
 They produce many different types of goods and services.
 In the case of tourism, the element that ties them together is the clients that they serve.
-In the high-tech sector, the common element is the degree to which the goods and services that they produce are viewed as high-tech products.
+In the high tech sector, the common element is the degree to which the goods and services that they produce are viewed as high tech products.

-For example, it's estimated that about 25% of the activities of the food and beverage service industry are tourism related.
-Virtually all of the GDP and employment in accommodation services is also attributed to this sector.
-The proportions that are used are based on research that's been done by BC STATS.
+GDP and employment data for these sectors aren’t available from the usual sources, as both tourism and high tech include some (or all) of the activities of an otherwise diverse group of industries.
+BC Stats has developed estimates for these sectors by attributing part of the output or employment of other (standard) industries to these special groupings.
+For example, it’s estimated that about 23% of the activities of the food and beverage service industry are tourism related.
+Virtually all of the GDP and employment in accommodation services is also attributed to tourism.
+The proportions that are used are based on research that’s been done by BC Stats.

 How should you interpret and use this data?

-Because both tourism and high-tech are special groupings of industries (or parts of industries), the data for these sectors isn't independent of the GDP and employment figures published for standard industries.
+Because both tourism and high tech are special groupings of industries (or parts of industries), the data for these sectors isn’t independent of the GDP and employment figures published for standard industries.
+This means that if you’re comparing the tourism or high tech sectors with other industries, you need to be aware of what’s included in these special groupings, otherwise double-counting could be a problem.

-For example, computer systems design is part of the professional, scientific & technical services industry, but is also included in the high-tech sector.
-This means that the GDP and employment associated with computer systems design is counted in both industry groupings, and you need to keep that in mind when you're making comparisons.
+For example, computer systems design is part of the professional, scientific & technical services industry, but is also included in the high tech sector.
+This means that the GDP and employment associated with computer systems design is counted in both industry groupings, and you need to keep that in mind when you’re making comparisons.

 Other factors to consider